-Adults age 16 and older and families can arrange for three-hour private sailing lessons throughout the summer using a Flying Scot.
+Summer 2021 Adults age 16 and older and families can arrange for three-hour private sailing lessons throughout the summer using a Flying Scot.
 Adults may also be coached or taught to sail a Laser.
-This summer, because of the reduced class sizes for youth, we are also offering coaching of youth in Prams, Teras, Lasers.
-All sailors must wear life jackets at all times on or near the water and bring a mask to be worn on shore.
-Children are encouraged to wear buffs which are available for sale by DCSS.
-Lessons are taught by U.S. Sailing certified instructors and follow U.S Sailing prescribed safety protocol.
+We may be offering coaching of youth in Prams, Teras, Lasers.
+All sailors must wear life jackets at all times on or near the water.

 Flying Scot Lessons for Adults and Families Beginners are taught with an instructor in the Flying Scot.
 It is not uncommon for two family members to share a lesson with one instructor.
 Larger families may need to be separated into two boats that require two coaches.
 Children sailing with a parent must be 6 years old and able to swim.
 Lessons are priced by the number of coaches required.